hashobject/perun/README.md

  - sitemap - generate sitemap for site
  - rss - generate RSS feed
  - atom-feed - generate Atom feed
+ - print-meta - utility task to print perun metadata (useful for debugging each task)
  - slugs - generate slugs based on any property (available under `:slug` key)
  - build-date - add `:data-build` to global meta and each file meta
  - permalink - create permalink for each page